Self-Control of Your Tongue! Tame the Tongue Or It Will Ruin You

 James 3:6 The tongue also is a fire, a world of evil among the parts of the body.
 It corrupts the whole body, sets the whole course of one’s life on fire, and is itself set on fire by hell.

-• Wholesome, uplifting speech, “a word spoken in due season” (Prov.
+- • Wholesome, uplifting speech, “a word spoken in due season” (Prov.
 15:23, KJV), can bring blessing and life.
-But the opposite results come from dishonest, immoral, critical, unwholesome words — “The tongue has the power of life and death” (Prov.
+But the opposite results come from immoral, critical, unwholesome, or dishonest words — “The tongue has the power of life and death” (Prov.
 18:21).

 You might be saying, OK, Jim, I get the point.
 But how can I get control of my words, and by doing that get control of the rest of myself?
 The answer, I believe, lies in a cooperative combination of God’s work and grace in us along with our own diligence to apply Scriptural principles in our unending battle to harness the power of the tongue for good, not for evil.
 Here are some helpful truths: